 I guess I had had those sorts of thoughts, mainly through high school.
 But I had never dwelled on it.
 They were completely out of my mind by the time I finished college.

 I was tall, awkwardly so.
 I almost reached six feet.
 I had red hair that was disastrously frizzy on the best of days.
-I had been told by my mom that my vivid green eyes used to sparkle mischievously when I was little.
-Now I was so shy, I had a maximum of 10 friends.
+My mom told me that my vivid green eyes used to sparkle mischievously when I was little.
+Now I was so shy, I had ten friends at most friends.

 I lived in North Carolina, in a little town called Old Fort that took a 30 minute drive through the mountains to Asheville.